seriiserii825/Knowledge-base_/Vim/vim-commands.md

 :78,40s/some/any/gic - i(case isensitive) c(ask for confirmation) I(case sensitive)
 :22,28s/\<some\>/any/g - replace only whole words

+# new line before #
+:g/^#/execute 'put! =""' | normal! k
+Explanation:
+:g/^#/ runs the command on every line that starts with #. put! ="" inserts a blank line above. normal! k moves the cursor back up to the # line so the next match is correctly handled.

 # increment decrement
 ctrl+v - visual block mode
 ctrl+a - increment